-Goose in Harrogate has recently re-opened with a new look and is now focused on exploratory and imaginative play.
-The play area is split into two zones; Active Play and Creative play.
+Goose in Harrogate is focused on exploratory and imaginative play, the play area is split into two zones; Active Play and Creative play.

 The main play structure, suitable for children 4-10 years, includes a small climbing wall, large area of nets with balls to bounce on and a great spiral slide.
 For younger children (0-4 years), there is a separate play structure which has a small climbing structure, slide and swing and there are toys and ride-ons for children to play with.
 Within the creative zone, there are reading pods, big blue blocks for building, creative bench for crafting, colouring and sticking and lots of board games.